0x7c13/Notepads/README.md

 ## Known issues:

 * Only works on Windows 10 1809 and above.
 Please check your Windows 10 version before installation.

+## Platform limitation (UWP):

 * If you drag a file into Notepads, file save picker will ask you to save it before closing due to UWP restriction.
 * Editor view resizing glitch is caused by system control and won't fix for now.
+* You won't be able to save files to system folders due to UWP restriction (I will talk more about this later).
+* Notepads does not work well with large file, so I am setting the file size limit to 1MB for now.

 ## Cheat sheet: